1.0: Editor overview

 blue: UI or system events, UI selected

-yellow: UI events list control element events, init selected
+yellow: UI events list control element events, Setup (formerly Init) selected

 green: action chain of init